technomancy/paredit-screencast/outline.md

     Move to right before (+, C-k

 The next thing you'll notice is that deleting works differently.
-When you press C-k to kill a line, the whole line doesn't get deleted.
+When you press C-k to kill a line, the whole line doesn't always get deleted.
 Paredit is doing its best to make sure that the structure of your code remains valid.
 It knows you probably didn't want to actually kill the whole line, just everything up to the closing paren.

+    [example]

+If the rest of the line contains an expression that spans many lines, it will remove the whole thing instead of just up to the end of the line.

     Press backspace to delete x and y.